Let’s talk about something that is really misunderstood by almost everyone.

 You see, many people are so afraid of failing or losing that they never make any big moves.

-They don’t understand that failure or loss often play an important role in success and fulfillment.
+They don’t understand that failure or loss often plays an important role in success and fulfillment.

 By and large, given the choice, most people would rather not lose something than gain something.